Pectus Excavatum and Marfan Syndrome

 They are shown to lower their blood pressure and heart rate.

 Marfan syndrome is a connective tissue disorder that can shorten lifespan for about 10 years if untreated.
 There isn't a known cure for this.

 Pectus Excavatum is a Major Symptom of MFS

-According to RareDiseases.com, concave chest deformity is one of the few major symptoms of Marfan syndrome.
+According to RareDiseases.com, the concave chest deformity is one of the few significant symptoms of Marfan syndrome.

 The other signs include: